 Once your resolution has been reviewed by WSMA staff, it will be posted

 to give other WSMA members a chance to review and discuss the merits of

 your proposal prior to the WSMA Annual Meeting.
 During the meeting,

 in-person reference committees allow members an additional opportunity to

 Reference committee members will consider all testimony, online and in

-person, as they prepare their reports that contain recommendations for the
+person, as they prepare their reports containing recommendations for the

 House of Delegates on how to act on resolutions.
 These reports are